-Brooke Maslo, Ph.DExtension Specialist848firstname.lastname@example.orgBrooke Maslo, Ph.D. is the Specialist in Wildlife Ecology for the Rutgers Cooperative Extension and an Assistant Professor in the Department of Ecology, Evolution and Natural Resources.
+Brooke Maslo, Ph.D.Extension Specialist848-932-5572 email@example.comBrooke Maslo, Ph.D., is the Specialist in Wildlife Ecology for the Rutgers Cooperative Extension and an Associate Professor in the Department of Ecology, Evolution and Natural Resources.
 She has a Ph.D. in Ecology and Evolution, with a professional background in biological resources engineering an ecological restoration.
 Dr. Maslo's scientific research centers on understanding the evolutionary, behavioral, and physiological mechanisms underpinning the ability of wildlife populations to persist in the face of significant environmental change.
 Her work routinely combines quantitative, molecular, remote sensing, and field-based approaches to explore fundamental scientific questions.
 While her work contributes to basic scientific understanding, Dr. Maslo also actively translates research outcomes into practical, evidence-based directives to equip stakeholders with appropriate decision-support tools to advance conservation and sustainability objectives.

-Evan DrakeProgram Assistant848email@example.com Evan Drake is a Ph.D. candidate in the Department of Ecology, Evolution and Natural Resources at Rutgers University.
-He is interested in forest ecology, and he is studying the way North American bats use a forested landscape.
-Evan is a graduate of Stockton University where he learned about forestry and habitat management.
-After graduation, he worked as a field technician for the University of Delaware and the New Jersey Department of Fish and Wildlife.
-Evan will be using spatial information to identify current and potential bat habitat and better understand how North American bats use forested landscapes.
-Evan delivers educational programming for the Wildlife Conservation Management Program.
+Evan DrakeProgram Assistant848-932-1586 email@example.com Evan Drake is a Ph.D. candidate in the Department of Ecology, Evolution and Natural Resources at Rutgers University.
+After receiving his B.S. from Stockton University, he worked as a field technician for the University of Delaware and the New Jersey Department of Fish and Wildlife.
+He currently uses spatial information to identify current and potential bat habitat and better understand how North American bats use forested landscapes.
+Evan delivers educational programming for the Wildlife Conservation and Management Program.

-Tyler ChristensenProgram Assistant848firstname.lastname@example.org Tyler Christensen is a Ph.D. candidate in the Department of Ecology, Evolution and Natural Resources at Rutgers University.
+Tyler ChristensenProgram Assistant848-932-1586 firstname.lastname@example.org Tyler Christensen is a Ph.D. candidate in the Department of Ecology, Evolution and Natural Resources at Rutgers University.
 He earned his B.S. in Ecology, Evolution, and Natural Resources from Rutgers in 2018.
 His interests include rare species conservation, avian ecology, and wildlife telemetry.
-His graduate research pertains to the stewardship of managed grasslands to provide for multiple guilds of imperiled birds, with a focus on raptors.
+His graduate research pertains to Eastern Copperhead movements and habitat requirements.
 Tyler performs plant and wildlife monitoring for the Rutgers Wildlife Conservation and Management Program.

-Erin McHaleProgram Assistant848firstname.lastname@example.org Erin McHale is a Ph.D student in the department of Ecology, Evolution and Natural Resources department at Rutgers University.
+Erin McHaleProgram Assistant848-932-1586 email@example.com Erin McHale is a Ph.D. candidate in the department of Ecology, Evolution and Natural Resources department at Rutgers University.
 She has a strong background in wildlife rehabilitation and has participated in various wildlife conservation projects throughout New Jersey.
-In 2017, she graduated with her bachelor’s degree in Biology and spent the next year working on various research initiatives involving entomology and parasitology.
-Her dissertation research will focus on the foraging strategies and behaviors.
+In 2017, she graduated with a B.S. in Biology and worked on various entomology and parasitology research projects.
+Her dissertation research focuses on bat foraging strategies and behaviors.
 Erin delivers educational programming for the Wildlife Conservation and Management Program.